-I am a writer, radio producer, composer and teacher who has written and produced extensively for the BBC in the UK.
+I am a writer, radio producer, teacher and musican who has written and produced extensively for the BBC in the UK.

-As a staff producer for the BBC, I made many programmes that involved helping people tell stories from their lives before becoming freelance 12 years ago.
+As a staff producer for the BBC, I made many programmes that involved helping people tell stories from their lives before becoming freelance.

-Two of my most recent plays, You Drive Me Crazy and Home, have been radio memoirs.
+Three of my most recent plays, You Drive Me Crazy, Home, and On the Road not Taken have been radio memoirs.